List of New York Yankees no-hitters

 The New York Yankees are a Major League Baseball franchise based in the New York City borough of The Bronx.
-Also known in their early years as the "Baltimore Orioles" (1901–02) and the "New York Highlanders" (1903–1912), the Yankees have had eleven pitchers throw twelve no-hitters in franchise history.
+Also known in their early years as the "Baltimore Orioles" (1901–02) and the "New York Highlanders" (1903–1912), the Yankees have had twelve pitchers throw thirteen no-hitters in franchise history.
 A no-hitter is officially recognized by Major League Baseball only "...when a pitcher (or pitchers) allows no hits during the entire course of a game, which consists of at least nine innings.
 In a no-hit game, a batter may reach base via a walk, an error, a hit by pitch, a passed ball or wild pitch on strike three, or catcher's interference".
-No-hitters of less than nine complete innings were previously recognized by the league as official; however, several rule alterations in 1991 changed the rule to its current form.
-Three perfect games, a special subcategory of no-hitter, have been pitched in Yankees history.
+No-hitters of fewer than nine complete innings were previously recognized by the league as official; however, several rule alterations in 1991 changed the rule to its current form.
+Four perfect games, a special subcategory of no-hitter, have been pitched in Yankees history.
 As defined by Major League Baseball, "in a perfect game, no batter reaches any base during the course of the game."
-This feat was achieved by Don Larsen in 1956, David Wells in 1998, and David Cone in 1999.
+This feat was achieved by Don Larsen in 1956, David Wells in 1998, David Cone in 1999, and Domingo German in 2023.
 Wells later claimed he was a "little hung-over" while throwing his perfect game.

 George Mogridge threw the first no-hitter in Yankees history, beating their rival Boston Red Sox 2–1, their only no-hitter in which the opposition scored.
-Their most recent no-hitter was Corey Kluber's no-hitter against the Texas Rangers during the 2021 season on May 19th.
-It was the first no-hitter thrown by a Yankee since David Cone’s perfect game in 1999.
+Their most recent no-hitter was Domingo Germán's perfect game against the Oakland Athletics during the 2023 season on June 28.
 The Yankees' first perfect game was also thrown by a right-handed pitcher, Don Larsen, and came in Game 5 of the 1956 World Series.
 Larsen's perfect game was the only no-hitter in MLB postseason play until Roy Halladay of the Philadelphia Phillies pitched a no-hitter in Game 1 of the 2010 National League Division Series.
-Coincidentally, Cone's perfect game came on "Yogi Berra Day" at Yankee Stadium.
+Coincidentally, David Cone's perfect game came on "Yogi Berra Day" at Yankee Stadium.
 Berra had caught Larsen's perfect game and both he and Larsen were in the stands for the game.
-Of the eleven no-hitters pitched by Yankees players, three each have been won by the scores 4–0 and 2–0, more common than any other result.
-The largest margin of victory in a Yankees no-hitter was 13 runs, in a 13–0 win by Monte Pearson.
+Of the twelve no-hitters pitched by Yankees players, three each have been won by the scores 4–0 and 2–0, more common than any other result.
+The largest margin of victory in a Yankees no-hitter was 13 runs in a 13–0 win by Monte Pearson.
+German's perfect game represented the second largest margin of victory in a Yankees no-hitter, as the Yankees defeated the Athletics 11–0 in the 24th perfect game in MLB history.